 – Carrion, A.D., Hinsinger, D.D., Strijk, J.S.* (2020).
 ECuADOR – Easy Curation of Angiosperm Duplicated Organellar Regions, a tool for cleaning and curating plastomes obtained from next generation sequencing pipelines.
 PeerJ: 8:e8699.
 HERE

-The software is available on GitHub and updates as well as planned expansions to its applications will be released HERE
+The software is available on GitHub and updates as well as expansions to its applications will be released HERE